 The Falk School of Sustainability at Chatham University was founded in 2010 after the tremendous gift of the 388-acre Eden Hall Campus from the Eden Hall Foundation.
 One of the earliest schools of its kind in the country, the Falk School is a wellspring for leadership and education to overcome current and future sustainability challenges.

-The Falk School provides bachelor and master-level academic programs and is now admitting students to three programs: Master of Arts in Food Studies, Master of Sustainability, and the Bachelor of Sustainability.
+The Falk School provides bachelor and master-level academic programs and is now admitting students to four programs: Master of Arts in Food Studies (MAFS), Master of Sustainability (MSUS), Bachelor of Sustainability (BSUS), and the dual-degree Master of Sustainability-Master of Business Administration (MSUS-MBA).
 These programs are dedicated to producing professional sustainability leaders, with graduates able to apply principles of sustainability in a variety of areas.
 All of our students, faculty, and staff engage in courses, projects, and careers that promote the professionalization of the fields and afford students experiences that evidence and translate to real-world progress.